Open-Set Support Vector Machines: Abstract

 \section{Abstract}

 Often, when dealing with real-world recognition problems, we do not need, and often cannot have, knowledge of the entire set of possible classes that might appear during operational testing.
-Moreover, sometimes some of these classes may be ill-sampled, not sampled at all or undefined.
 In such cases, we need to think of robust classification methods able to deal with the ``unknown'' and properly reject samples belonging to classes never seen during training.
-Notwithstanding, almost all existing classifiers to date were mostly developed for the closed-set scenario, i.e., the classification setup in which it is assumed that all test samples belong to one of the classes with which the classifier was trained.
+Notwithstanding, existing classifiers to date were mostly developed for the closed-set scenario, i.e., the classification setup in which it is assumed that all test samples belong to one of the classes with which the classifier was trained.
 In the open-set scenario, however, a test sample can belong to none of the known classes and the classifier must properly reject it by classifying it as unknown.
-In this work, we extend upon the well-known Support Vector Machines (SVM) classifier and introduce the Specialized Support Vector Machines (SSVM), which is suitable for recognition in open-set setups.
-SSVM balances the empirical risk and the risk of the unknown and ensures that the region of the feature space in which a test sample would be classified as known (one of the known classes) is always bounded, ensuring a finite risk of the unknown.
-The same cannot be guaranteed by the traditional SVM formulation, even when using the Radial Basis Function (RBF) kernel.
+In this work, we extend upon the well-known Support Vector Machines (SVM) classifier and introduce the Open-Set Support Vector Machines (OSSVM), which is suitable for recognition in open-set setups.
+OSSVM balances the empirical risk and the risk of the unknown and ensures that the region of the feature space in which a test sample would be classified as known (one of the known classes) is always bounded, ensuring a finite risk of the unknown.
 In this work, we also highlight the properties of the SVM classifier related to the open-set scenario, and provide necessary and sufficient conditions for an RBF SVM to have bounded open-space risk.
-An extensive set of experiments compares the proposed method with existing solutions in the literature for open-set recognition and the reported results show its effectiveness.